Breast Reconstruction Awareness Campaign

 Proceeds will fund research focusing on breast reconstruction, and will also provide financial assistance to organizations supporting uninsured or underinsured women who choose to have their breast(s) reconstructed following a lumpectomy or mastectomy (as a result of a breast cancer diagnosis).

 - Breast Reconstruction Awareness Fund Charitable Care Grants

 - Breast Reconstruction Awareness Fund Public Awareness Grants

-The 2020 Breast Reconstruction Awareness Fund grant cycle is NOW OPEN.
+The 2020 Breast Reconstruction Awareness Fund grant cycle is NOW CLOSED.

 A Public Awareness Grant of $9,000 was presented to The Live Today Foundation on May 8 during a Breast Reconstruction Awareness Fundraising Dinner in Chicago hosted by The Plastic Surgery Foundation.
 This grant was awarded to help bridge the public health needs of women suffering from lymphedema.
 The Live Today Foundation is a Chicago organization that provides fashionable compression garments that optimize lymphedema management in women with limited economic resources.
 Founder of Live Today, Sheri Prentiss, MD, MPH, CPS/A, CPE, FACPE, accepted the grant.
 Five months later, a play was produced and featured on the local ABC News affiliate.

 The Breast Reconstruction Awareness campaign is sponsored by the American Society of Plastic Surgeons (ASPS) and The Plastic Surgery (The PSF), and financially supported through corporations, institutions, private practices and individuals.

 Its intent is simple: Educate, engage and empower women to make the decision that is best for them following a diagnosis with breast cancer.
 That involves informing women, family members, caregivers and the media that the breast cancer loop remains open until a woman is informed of breast reconstruction options.